nicnocquee/simple-i18n-next/readme.md

 }
 ```

-And when you use the generated component without passing the `name` prop, you will get TypeScript error!
+And when you use the generated component without passing the `name` prop, you will get a TypeScript error!

 ```tsx
 // app/[lang]/about.tsx